Jeeto Pakistan: Overview

 The show is divided into several segments, each offering contestants prizes in return for winning a set of challenges or game tasks given by the host.
 The prizes offered range from cars and motorcycles to gold, cash, vacation packages, and household items.
 The show is funded by sponsors, advertisers, and commercial brands.

 Jeeto Pakistan occasionally broadcast the program in other cities, with some shows held in Lahore, Islamabad, Peshawar, Faisalabad, Multan, and Dubai.

 During the month of Ramadan every year, the show runs a daily transmission scheduled every night.

+Seasons overview

+Jeeto Pakistan is ten seasons long, the episodes per season is unknown.